steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 Minor modifications made:

-- Altered user interface to reflect the specific purpose of _PolicyBot_.
+- Altered user interface to reflect the specific purpose of PolicyBot.
 - Altered logging approach to create date-based logs with additional information logged.
 - Resolved a TypeError issue in the main chat function.